tjlynch15/week3/README.md

 ### 2. Divvy Bike Availabilty

 Which Divvy station is closest to Young and how many bikes are available right now?
 Your challenge is to write a program that will answer that question.
-Your output should look something like:
+Your output should look something like this:

 ```
 The nearest station is: Sheffield Ave & Kingsbury St
 There are 4 bikes currently available.
 ```

+(Of course, that station isn't the correct answer, that's what your program will have to solve).

 Good luck and have fun!
 Post a message to Piazza if you have any questions.